datopian/flowershow/site/content/docs/search.md

 These values will be available once you have followed the steps provided to apply for algolia docsearch and your request is granted.

-Once these are available, you can then setup the algolia search provider and fill in the provided values in your `config.js` file as shown below.
+Once these are available, you can then setup the algolia search provider and fill in the provided values in your `config.mjs` file as shown below.

 ```js
 const config = {